Contested vs. Uncontested Divorce in Texas

 0 Comments

 When a couple divorces in Texas, there are usually a host of decisions that need to be made.
 These may relate to issues including asset and debt division, spousal support/alimony, child support, custody and visitation, and other matters.
 If a couple is able to come to an agreement about all the major issues before trial, that is called an uncontested divorce.
 Conversely, if there are one or more significant matters that the couple cannot agree on themselves, it is a contested divorce.
-A divorce may start out as contested, but then become uncontested as the parties work out disagreements.
+A divorce may start out as contested.
+Then it can become uncontested as the parties work out their disagreements.

 Uncontested vs. Contested Divorce